sbueringer/hubot-grafana/README.md

 Recommended if you use a service such as Slack or HipChat.
 You can omit all of these settings if you do not plan to use S3.

-Graphs are downloaded to the box running **sbueringer-hubot-grafana** and then uploaded to S3 with world-readable rights, so you do not have to do anything special to your S3 bucket in order to serve the graph images suitable for Slack or HipChat.
+Graphs are downloaded to the box running **hubot-sbueringer-grafana** and then uploaded to S3 with world-readable rights, so you do not have to do anything special to your S3 bucket in order to serve the graph images suitable for Slack or HipChat.
 E.g., you do not have to set up web hosting for your S3 bucket.

 | Configuration Variable               | Required | Description                |
 | ------------------------------------ | -------- | -------------------------- |